Hardware

 Almost all learning can be greatly enhanced by immersion into a virtual environment set up to mimic real-life experiences.
 This applies to learning math and science, languages, safety training, soft skills, nursing, electrical, and so on.
 When multiple headsets are deployed at one location, 3 DoF is the only practical, feasible, and sensible solution to attend to such study.

 For high skills training such as: fine motor control manipulation, welding, surgical training, dentistry, jewelry making, and art restoration, 6 DoF may be beneficial, and possibly worth the extra cost (device cost, IT dept time and effort cost, space and real estate cost, privacy cost, increased complexity cost, and so on).
-Often, this only requires 1-2 headsets.
+But understand the sacrifices 6 DoF requires.